CloudBindle/bindle/README.md

 * better integration with our Maven build process, perhaps automatically calling this to setup integration test environment -- done
 * message of the day on login over ssh
 * need to script the following for releasing AMIs: http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/building-shared-amis.html
+* an option for AWS to specify the region